pdfinn/vampira/README.md

-Vampira is a fork of [edwood](https://github.com/rjkroege/edwood) with an inverted colour scheme for use in dark environments.
+Vampira is a fork of [edwood](https://github.com/rjkroege/edwood) with user interface enhancements for working in dark environments.